BDC Hamburger Icon

 State vocational development offices are the best resources for local skills training.
 The same skills training that attracts employers could give someone the skills to start a business.

 Federal law requires that people with disabilities have equal educational opportunities.
-So nearly all colleges and universities have an office of disability services to ensure compliance.
-People with disabilities can qualify for specified scholarships and financial aid opportunities, including some supporting vocational education.
+Nearly all colleges and universities have an office of disability services to ensure compliance.
+People with disabilities can qualify for specified scholarships and financial aid opportunities, including some that support vocational education.

 Resources for people with visual impairments

-With business marketing and communication increasingly taking place online, people with visual impairments face obstacles to business success that didn’t exist a generation ago.
+With business marketing and communication increasingly occurring online, people with visual impairments face obstacles to business success that didn’t exist a generation ago.
 Speech-accessible computers can help.

 Resources for people with hearing impairments

 Video relay services have revolutionized person-to-person communication for business owners with hearing impairments.
-The technology is improving, and so is adoption in public areas like airports.
+The technology is improving as is adoption in public areas like airports.
 Many how-to videos include easily accessible captions.

 Still, company owners with hearing impairments face unique challenges.
-Organizations such as the National Association of the Deaf can provide resources and tips about starting and running a business.
+Organizations like the National Association of the Deaf can provide resources and tips about starting and running a business.

 Resources for people with mobility issues